 Interested students should submit the following documents to the DOVS Education unit via firstname.lastname@example.org:

 - Letter of Intent (300 words or less outlining why you want to do a rotation with us and your goals of the rotation)

 - USMLE 1 Score

-Following approval from the DOVS, the applicant will need to visit the VSAS site (Visiting Student Application Service) and complete the application process.
-Until the VSAS process is complete, the elective cannot be confirmed and “official.”
+Following approval from the DOVS, the applicant will need to visit the VSLO site (Visiting Student Learning Opportunities) and complete the application process.
+Until the VSLO process is complete, the elective cannot be confirmed and “official.”
 We look forward to meeting and working with you!

 Scholarship for Underrepresented Minority Visiting Medical Students